Getting It Done: How To Push Through Chores During A Flare

 Schedule your time wisely - including breaks!!
 I like to block out my time into 30-minute chunks; 30 minutes of cleaning following by 30 minutes of rest.
 There is also the Pomodoro method that uses 20-minute chunks of time.
 Find what works for you!
 When you’re flaring it is vitally important to make sure that you are giving your body a chance to rest.
 Remember, rest is just as productive as cleaning and just as important!

-Use the right cleaning products
+Use HS-friendly cleaning products

 Sometimes buying dupes or cheaper products doesn’t make a difference, but when it comes to cleaning products you really get what you pay for!
 Using stronger cleaning products means you need to use less elbow grease and less scrubbing power which can save you a lot of energy and pain.
 Now, this doesn’t mean you can’t use more natural cleaning products versus the ones laden with chemicals (I personally use some natural products and some more chemical-heavy products) but it is important that you use the right products for the right job!
 Using a “one size fits all” cleaning product like just using a vinegar mixture for every surface rather than having a product for each room can make a world of difference!